On this very memorable date in history, we visited our friends at Heartside Park and delivered 5+ tables full of goods.

 When the line was gone, a couple of us walked around the park to give away the rest of the sandwiches and ice cream bars.
 Just like some people don't like to walk into a shelter and check-in in order to receive assistance, others don't want to stand in a line in the park for food.
 It's our pleasure to serve those people.

-Going forward, we're looking to find 25 households to donate $20.00/month and we can then continue to serve the Heartside neighbors throughout the year with food, toiletries, socks, clothing, etc. Contributions (earmarked for Heartside Park) can be made through the Community Church in Ada, and donations of goods can continue to be dropped off in the bin on the church front porch (7239 Thornapple River Dr SE, P.O.
-Box 164, Ada MI 49301).
-You may also feel free to venmo me (contact me for details).
+Going forward, we're looking to find 25 households to donate $20.00/month and we can then continue to serve the Heartside neighbors throughout the year with food, toiletries, socks, clothing, etc. Financial contributions can no longer be made through the Community Church in Ada but donations of goods can continue to be dropped off in the bin on the church front porch (7239 Thornapple River Dr SE, Ada MI 49301).
+Donations need to be sent to me directly by mail or venmo (contact me for details).

 Any and all are welcome to meet and greet our neighbors at Heartside Park on the second Saturday of every month.
-Contact me for details if you are interested.
+Email me if you are interested (email@example.com).
 Thank you, on behalf of the people of Heartside!

 This morning's sandwich making went fast and we were soon headed downtown.